-The data will be analysed every term by the SLT.

-The school will use the results of this analysis to make sure it is meeting its duties under the Equality Act 2010.
+The data will be analysed by the SLT and will be used the results of this analysis to make sure it is meeting its duties under the Equality Act 2010.
 If any trends or disparities between groups of pupils are identified by this analysis, the school will review its policies to tackle it.